-Sony RX1 and RX1R are the full frame compact digital camera that were introduced in 2012.
-The Sony RX1 and RX1R came together with a fixed (non-interchangeable) Zeiss F2 prime lens, a 24MP full frame camera sensor, and a premium price tag that similar to the professional full frame DSLR camera that could easily overwhelm many of us.
+Sony RX1 and RX1R are full-frame compact digital cameras that were introduced in 2012.
+The Sony RX1 and RX1R came together with a fixed (non-interchangeable) Zeiss F2 prime lens, a 24MP full-frame sensor, and a premium price tag similar to the professional full-frame DSLR camera that could easily overwhelm many of us.

-The most important reason is, the Sony Singapore is having mid-year sale for its camera, the Sony RX1 and RX1R are being sold at SGD 2,949 (USD 2,194), and the excellent external EVF that worth SGD 629 (USD 468) is free of charge as well when you purchase the Sony RX1/RX1R.
+The most important reason is, the Sony Singapore is having a mid-year sale for its camera, the Sony RX1, and RX1R are sold for SGD 2,949 (USD 2,194), and the excellent external EVF that worth SGD 629 (USD 468) is free of charge as well when you purchase the Sony RX1/RX1R.

 Pros & Cons

 - Exmor CMOS 35mm full-frame sensor (24.7 MP gross pixels, 24.3 MP effective pixels)

 - Carl Zeiss “Sonnar T*”, 8 elements in 7 groups (3 aspherical elements including AA lens)

 - 3 inches 1,288k dots of Xtra-fine LCD screen